no8ody/hornet-light-installer/README.md

 **Download the latest release version of the script and run it.
 Do the following steps:**

-1. First you should create a folder for the script and config `mkdir hornet-installer && cd hornet-installer`
+1. First you should create a folder for the script and config `sudo mkdir hornet-installer && cd hornet-installer`
 2. `sudo wget -O hornet-installer.sh https://raw.githubusercontent.com/TangleBay/hornet-light-installer/master/hornet-installer.sh`
-3. `sudo chmod +x install-hornet.sh`
+3. `sudo chmod +x hornet-installer.sh`
 5. Run the installer: `sudo ./hornet-installer.sh`
 6. With the first start no config is detected and it will downloaded automatically and opened to edit.
 7. Re-run the installer again after editing the config.sh file `sudo ./hornet-installer.sh`